Chinese International School: History

 The school opened in 1983, with an initial intake of approximately 75 students in Years 1 to 3.
 Its first location was at 7 Eastern Hospital Road in Causeway Bay.

 In 1986 and 1989, the school expanded to additional sites at 10 Borrett Road and 26 Kennedy Road.
 In 1991, the school moved to the current campus on Braemar Hill.

 In 2013, the school opened Hangzhou CIS, a one-year residential programme for Year 10 students hosted at Greentown Yuhua School, focused on China immersion, character, challenge, and community.

 In 2016–17, the school completed a campus redevelopment ("Phoenix Soaring"), adding an approximately 11-storey academic building with sports centres, laboratories, design studios, collaborative learning spaces, and sustainability features.

 In 2024, an adjacent site at 9 Hau Yuen Path (formerly the Hong Kong Japanese School) was allocated for CIS's primary expansion; the project is planned to open in August 2028 to house Years 2–6 and expand capacity.

 Academics

 Student body

 The student body numbers over 1,660 students across Primary and Secondary in Hong Kong and Year 10 in Hangzhou; the school employs over 400 staff across educational and operational roles.

 Curriculum

 CIS introduced the IB Diploma Programme in 1992 and the IB Middle Years Programme in 2002; Years 10–11 follow a school-developed bridging programme prior to the IBDP.

 In the 2025 IB Diploma Programme examinations, CIS students achieved an average score of 38.95 out of 45 points, with a 99% pass rate and 49% of students scoring 40 or above.
 In 2024, the average was 39.7 out of 45 points with 63% of students scoring 40 or above, and a 98.4% pass rate.

 Admissions

 CIS's main intake years are Reception and Year 7; approximately 96 Reception places and about 58 Year 7 places are offered annually.
-Applications are assessed for bilingual readiness; priority may apply to siblings, staff children, alumni families, and debenture holders.

-CIS offers a financial aid programme (generally for students aged 12+) covering tuition and related expenses for eligible families, alongside merit-based awards in defined areas.